The Three Bells: The Browns' recording

-The most successful version of the song was recorded by country group the Browns in 1959.
+The most successful version of the song was recorded by the country group the Browns in 1959.
 The Browns at that time were considering quitting the music business, and for what they intended to be their last recording, they chose "The Three Bells".
-Bonnie Brown had first heard the song being played on a local radio station (a deejay had heard "Les Trois Cloches" by Les Compagnons in Europe, and brought the record back to the US and played the song on his shows, which brought attention to the English version), and contacted the deejay to get a copy of the song.
+Bonnie Brown had first heard the song being played on a local radio station—a deejay had heard "Les Trois Cloches" by Les Compagnons in Europe, and brought the record back to the US and played the song on his shows, which brought attention to the English version—and contacted the deejay to get a copy of the song.
 As radio stations at that time rarely played songs longer than three minutes, the Browns shortened each of the three verses to keep their recording under three minutes.

 The Browns recorded the song at the RCA Studio B in Nashville on June 3, 1959.
 The song was produced by Chet Atkins with Anita Kerr helping with the arrangement of the song.
 Atkins was convinced the song would be "the biggest hit ever", and told the Browns: "I've just recorded you a million-seller.
 There's no way you'll be quitting the business".

+While editing the master to be sent to New York for pressing, the studio's sound engineer, Bill Porter, accidentally hit the wrong controls on the tape recorder and stretched the tape at the beginning of the song, distorting the pitch.
+Without telling anyone, he spliced a different take with a good introduction onto the beginning, and sent that version, instead.
+Four decades later, Porter recalled his quick fix: " This was a need-to-know situation, and I figured nobody needed to know.
+I had been in the business three months or something like that.
+You're not a good engineer until you destroy a master and hopefully live to talk about it."